dominant-strategies/quai-node-cli-tool/README.md

 # quai-node-cli-tool

-A simple, CLI interface for installing, building, and running your Quai Network node and manager.
+A simple, CLI interface for installing, configuring, and running your Quai Network node and manager.

 ## Getting Started